 It’s been a while since we turned on our UK Film Lab Spotlight, but it’s now on again and it’s beaming straight down on to photographer Alex Bonney.
 Alex is one talented man; not only is he a skilled photographer but he’s a musician too, and so we guess this isn’t the first time he’s been under a spotlight!
 We were looking through Alex’s back catalogue of orders that he’s sent to us and there was such diversity that it made it difficult to choose.
 So with that in mind we tried to choose a range of photographs that reflect the places he’s been and things he’s done.
 As always we’re kicking things off with a Q&A:

 Why do you take photographs?
-What inspires you?

 Why do you use UK Film Lab?

 After some years of being frustrated with my home scans (and very mixed experiences with other labs) I was so happy to find a UK lab giving such consistently great results and with excellent service and helpful feedback.
 I finally have confidence in that stage of my workflow.
 I’m almost ashamed to say shooting film feels like less work than digital to me now!
 It’s obvious to me UK Film Lab love what they do and are artists that care about their clients’ work.
 They run a business helping to keep film photography alive and well into the second decade of the 21st century, and I want to support that.
 Plus the ‘your scans are ready’ emails are like Christmas day as a kid!

 Do you have any tips for your fellow film photographers?

 Although I’ve had some happy accidents with misty underexposed shots in the past, I wish I’d realised the benefits of overexposure on film years ago.
 The exposure feature you did was a real eye opener for me and several photographer friends.
 All film shooters should check out that great bit of research!
 Other than that, just please keep shooting film so as a community we can keep enjoying it!